 - Supporting you with the costs of attending training or college

-- Help with finding a job or if required, assistance on how to apply for benefits from JobCentre Plus
+- Supporting you to find a job or if required, assistance on how to apply for benefits from JobCentre Plus

 - Financial support for rent, maintenance or winter fuel payments

 - Supported Lodging Scheme

 - Help and support with family relationships

 - Providing support to address health problems, including drug and alcohol issues

 Once a date has been agreed for you to leave care, our team will begin working with you and your allocated social worker.

 We may attend your "Looked After Child" reviews - these reviews give you and others the opportunity to express your opinion about how soon we become involved in supporting you.
 We will then develop a "Pathways" plan.
 This will be reviewed at least every 6 months.